Our Professional Directory

-Severin M. Beliveau, one of Maine's best-known attorneys, has significant experience in legislative and regulatory issues.
-He is a Founding Partner of Preti Flaherty and directs the firm's Legislative and Regulatory practice in Augusta and Washington, D.C.
+Severin is one of Maine's best-known attorneys and has significant experience in legislative and regulatory issues.
+He is a founding partner of Preti Flaherty and directs the firm's Government Affairs practice in Augusta, ME and Washington, D.C.
 His practice also involves public issues, environmental projects and international trade.

 Severin's private practice experience as a legal generalist, along with his work in public practice, the Maine Legislature and the U.S. Congress, make him uniquely qualified as a litigator concentrating in regulatory law and project development.
 His comprehensive understanding of every financing and regulatory agency in Maine allows him to employ creative, nontraditional legal solutions to problems by effecting changes in law as an alternative to litigation.